COMMENT: The Uruguay forward is inching closer to signing for the Catalan club from Liverpool this summer, but what role will he fill at Camp Nou?

 Liverpool won't be bullied into selling on the cheap, especially after their star striker signed a new contract just last summer, but Suarez is hugely ambitious and hasn't hidden his desire to move to one of Europe's elite in the past, "There's still nothing concrete, but it would be difficult to say no to Real Madrid," he said in May of last year.

-Ultimately, he ended up staying, but Barcelona is pushing hard for his services this time around as Madrid looks to the less controversial figure of Radamel Falcao instead.
+Ultimately, he ended up staying, but Barcelona are pushing hard for his services this time around as Madrid look to the less controversial figure of Radamel Falcao instead.
 "Barcelona want a forward and defenders," club president Josep Maria Bartomeu admitted on Tuesday.
 "We have players in mind and they excite us."